 410. Special Topics in History and Criticism of American Public Address.

 Spring (3) Staff.
 Prerequisite: SPCH 201 or consent of the instructor.
-(Not offered 2008-2009)

 Survey of significant speakers, speeches, or speech movements.
-Critical analysis of important rhetorical phenomena in their historical, political, social, and philosophical contexts.
+Critical analysis of important rhetorical phenomena in their historical, political, social, and philosophical contexts